Using in your project

 Initialize

-library as a dependencyImportant
+vcpkgand addlibbaselibrary as a dependencyImportant

 To avoid name clashes with other libraries, the

-.
+vcpkgport for this library is calledripper37-libbase.
 This is the name you should use when adding it to your project.$ vcpkg new --application $ vcpkg add port ripper37-libbase

 Note